Enable Inclusion Team (EIT)

 How can I access support from EIT for an individual young person?

-Schools in Bristol are able to request support from the Enable Inclusion Team for a child/young person once they have firs sought advice from the Bristol Inclusion Surgeries.
+Schools in the Bristol area are able to request support from the Enable Inclusion Team for a child/young person once they have first sought advice from the Bristol Inclusion Surgeries.
 If it is agreed at the Inclusion Surgeries that the case represents an appropriate referral to Enable Inclusion Team, the requesting school can complete the referral form included in the link below.

 Where can I access the referral form?

-If the relevant Panel/Group agrees that the case represents an appropriate referral to EIT, please complete and submit this electronic referral form with any supporting documentation you feel would help the team understand the child/young person being referred, and their current context.
+If it is agreed at Bristol Inclusion Surgery that the case represents an appropriate referral to EIT, please complete and submit this electronic referral form with any supporting documentation you feel would help the team understand the child/young person being referred, and their current context.

 For any further information about EIT’s various services, offers and models, please contact EIT@enabletrust.org.uk